6 common sales tax registration and filing errors

 Late filing is not only an easy way to incur fines and late fees; the consistent late payment of sales tax obligations can be a red flag for over eager auditors grasping for more revenue on behalf of struggling states.

 States often require multiple filing dates, depending on the amount of the remittance.
 They also frequently make allowances made for companies that consistently demonstrate accuracy and timeliness.
 Some states also periodically offer amnesty for overdue tax liabilities.

 5. Remitting the wrong amount of sales tax

 Reconcile transaction records with sales tax payable accounts.

 Return preparation is driven by data, great volumes of which can lead to inaccuracies and oversights, particularly when calculations are handled manually.

 Be sure to check the prepayment requirements in applicable jurisdictions.
 A number of jurisdictions (including California, Mississippi, and North Carolina) require prepayment for larger tax amounts.
 Some prepayments involve a different filing schedule than regular returns, and some prepayments are due more than once a month.
 If your clients are required to make prepayments and remit sales tax in multiple jurisdictions, they could end up managing multiple filing schedules.
 Encourage clients to adjust calendars accordingly!

 Of course, one of the best ways to stay on top of filing, registration and remittance is to utilize automated systems.
-Avalara Returns is one such option.
-Returns helps ensure end-to-end automation of your clients’ sales tax compliance process.
-Returns ensures the right amount is remitted to the right taxing authority at the right time, dramatically shrinking the time client companies spend on sales tax return processing.
+Avalara Returns for Small Business is one such option.
+Returns for Small Business helps ensure end-to-end automation of your clients' sales tax compliance process.
+In addition, it ensures the right amount is remitted to the right taxing authority at the right time, dramatically shrinking the time client companies spend on sales tax return processing.